henryreith/BHuman-PHP-SDK/README.md

 # BHuman API PHP SDK

-This repository contains a PHP Software Development Kit (SDK) for the BHuman API.
-BHuman.ai is an advanced AI-based video generation platform.
-This php SDK simplifies the interaction with the BHuman API, providing a structured and object-oriented approach to create dynamic and personalized videos with ease.
+This repository contains a PHP SDK for the BHuman API.
+BHuman.ai is an awesome AI-based video generation platform.
+This PHP SDK simplifies the interaction with the BHuman API, providing a structured and object-oriented approach to create dynamic and personalized videos with ease.

 You can find BHuman office API docs with examples here: https://github.com/bhuman-ai/public_api